angular/angular/aio/content/guide/built-in-directives.md

 Directives are classes that add additional behavior to elements in your Angular applications.
-With Angular's built-in directives, you can manage forms, lists, styles, and what users see.
+Use Angular's built-in directives to manage forms, lists, styles, and what users see.

 <div class="alert is-helpful">